Ignia/Style-Guide/C-Based Languages/C#/README.md

 - Each attribute should be placed on its own line

 ## Comments

+### XML Documentation
 - Classes and class members should be documented using Microsoft's [XML Documentation Features](https://msdn.microsoft.com/en-us/library/z04awywx.aspx)
 - XML elements within comments should follow Ignia's [SGML formatting rules](../../SGML-Based%20Languages/README.md)
 - XML documentation should use the multi-line comment format with each line prefixed with two spaces and and asterisk
 - The closing comment tag should be on its own line and indented two spaces
 - XML comments should be indented one space from the preceding asterisk, thus starting at column 5 (four spaces from the start of the line)
 - The first element (typically the `summary` element) should begin on the same line as the opening comment (i.e., `/** <summary>`)
 - If the documentation requires more than one line, it should start on a new line, and be indented two spaces from the parent XML element (i.e., three spaces from the preceding asterisk)
 - All members should define `summary`; members should define `returns` if they are not `void`; methods should define `param`; `remarks` is optional, but encouraged

 ```c#
 /** <summary>